AabaJaba/grievance-portal/README.md

-# 💕 Couple's Grievance Portal
+# 💕 N & J's Love Portal

-A beautiful, private Progressive Web App (PWA) for couples to lovingly track and resolve disagreements in a collaborative, non-confrontational way.
+A beautiful, private Progressive Web App (PWA) for Navnoor and Jahanvi to lovingly track and resolve disagreements in a collaborative, non-confrontational way.

 ## ✨ Features